Signs of a Problem

 Before Seeking Help

 Know the age of your house and, if possible, any relevant history.
-For instance, if you know that the previous owners added a room or a porch or made any other significant changes to the house or property, tell the inspector.
-If you’re dealing with a foundation or wall crack, let the inspector know approximately when you noticed the crack and whether or not it has gotten larger.
-If you have dealt with any water issues in your home or on your property, relay that important information to the inspector, too.
-Keep in mind that the inspector should always come to your home to complete the inspection and estimate.
+For instance, if you know that the previous owners added a room or a porch or made any other significant changes to the house or property, tell the foundation expert.
+If you’re dealing with a foundation or wall crack, let the company know approximately when you noticed the crack and whether or not it has gotten larger.
+If you have dealt with any water issues in your home or on your property, relay that important information to the company, too.
+Keep in mind that the expert should always come to your home to complete the inspection and estimate.
 Foundation problems cannot be diagnosed over the phone.

 Most inspections take approximately an hour to an hour and a half.
 Some contractors offer free inspections, so be sure to ask about the cost up front.
 Some foundation repair companies employ structural engineers to consult on individual projects and help design repair methods, but other companies consider that relationship to be a conflict of interest.
 For an unbiased structural report, hire an independent structural engineer or ask your foundation repair contractor for a referral.

 Foundation repair methods vary widely depending on climate, soil type, building materials, and the preference and expertise of the contractor, so we do not recommend one method over another.
 Speak to several foundation repair contractors to get a thorough assessment of the issues your home is facing and the repair methods that might work best.